Frititati/GraphColoringQ1/Documentation.md

 ## Tester

 In the folder GraphTest, there is a simple program, developed by ourselves, too, that checks if the output produced either by Jones-Plassman or LDF algorithm is correct with respect to the input graph file.
 Input parameters are the name of the graph file and the name of the output file.
-Basically, it verifies if there is any node that has a neighbour node colored with the same color that has been assigned to itself.
+Basically, it verifies if there is any node that has a neighbor node colored with the same color that has been assigned to itself.
 In that case, it will finally print on the stdout not only the total number of error that it encountered during the scan, but also the specific nodes (and colors) involved in the errors.<br />
 Such a program revealed to be really useful during the implementation phase of our solutions, and can be compiled and executed by issuing the following commands:<br />
    ```sh
    g++ file_name.cpp -o tester